Azure/azure-sdk-for-net/eng/common/scripts/job-matrix/README.md

 ```

 Importing can be useful, for example, in cases where there is a shared base matrix, but there is a need to run it
 once for each instance of a language version.
+Importing does not support overriding duplicate parameters.
+To achieve
+this, use the [Replace](#replace-values) argument instead.

 The processing order is as follows: